enasequence/read_docs/assembly/metatranscriptome.md

 ### Sequence names

 Sequences must have a unique name within the submission that is provided in the fasta or flat files.

 ### Manifest file

 The manifest file has two columns separated by a tab (or any whitespace characters):
 - Field name (first column): case insensitive field name
 - Field value (second column): field value

 The following metadata fields are supported in the manifest file:

 - STUDY: Study accession or unique name (alias)
 - SAMPLE: Sample accession or unique name (alias)
-- ASSEMBLYNAME: The unique assembly name.
+- ASSEMBLYNAME: The unique assembly name
-- PROGRAM: The assembly program.
+- PROGRAM: The assembly program
-- PLATFORM: The sequencing platform.
+- PLATFORM: The sequencing platform or comma-separated list of platforms, if appropriate
 - RUN_REF: Comma separated list of run accession(s) (optional)

 The following file name fields are supported in the manifest file:

 - FASTA: sequences in fasta format
 - FLATFILE: sequences in EMBL-Bank flat file format

 For example, the following manifest file represents a genome assembly consisting of transcripts provided in one fasta file: